Syndrome of inappropriate antidiuretic hormone secretion

 Inappropriate (excessive) release of antidiuretic hormone (ADH), later discovered to consist of arginine-vasopressin (AVP), may be caused by:

-- malignant tumours, in particular: head and neck cancer, non-small cell lung cancer, small cell lung cancer (representing a paraneoplastic syndrome)
+- malignant tumors, in particular: head and neck cancer, non-small cell lung cancer, small cell lung cancer (representing a paraneoplastic syndrome)

 - positive pressure ventilation